mikarinneoracle/dockernode-app/rolling-update-wercker.md

 RUN sudo apt-get install -y build-essential
 </pre>

-You can clone the project and build the image and push it Docker hub (change the repository bolded to match your Docker hub account):
+You can clone the project and build the image and push it Docker hub (change the repository bolded to match your Docker hub account) using the branch `dist` and the version `trusty`:

 <pre>
 mkdir ubuntu
 git clone git@github.com:mikarinneoracle/docker-brew-ubuntu-core.git ubuntu